 While there is plenty to explore outside of the gates, it’s also possible to enjoy a truly Yucatecan experience through food, drink, and activities at the hacienda.

 During the 16th and 17th centuries, the Spanish crown rewarded nobles with land grants in the agriculture-rich Yucatan and the hacienda system—with a casa principal (main house) and self-sufficient community surrounding it—began.
 Hacienda Petac originally thrived on simple crops and livestock but in the 1800s shifted to growing henequen, an agave plant that produces a strong fiber used in a wide range of products.

-The Yucatan is uniquely suited for henequen crops and the Mayans had been using it for ropes, hammocks and more for centuries prior.
+The Yucatan is uniquely suited for henequen crops, and the Mayans had been using it for ropes, hammocks, and more for centuries prior.
 Demand for henequen from America increased the region’s riches until political upheaval and redistribution of land (as well as increased worldwide competition and the invention of plastics) cratered henequen production.
-As a result, many of the Yucatan’s haciendas were abandoned and lay in ruin today.
+As a result, many Yucatan haciendas were abandoned and lay in ruin today.

 I loved the various pieces of old machinery scattered throughout as a reminder of the past.
 The massive factory chimney stack is now a water feature.
 The old factory has been converted into bedrooms.
 A trough where cows once drank has become another water feature.
 The gardens are absolutely stunning.
 And there is much more.

 Conveniently, American Airlines recently launched a new direct flight to Merida, Mexico (MID) from Dallas Forth-Worth International Airport (DFW), putting travelers about a 30-minute easy drive away from Hacienda Petac, who includes transfers as part of the week’s package.